Dr. Shirley's History Pages

 ca. AD 170

-Ptolemy draws maps of the known world
+Ptolemy drew maps of the known world

 Christian council to deal with the Montanist sect in Asia Minor